Triply API¶

 }

-are obligatory fields to include in the body of component template.
+name and template are obligatory fields to include in the body of component template.

 Component template can only be created together with an index template.
-In this case Index template needs to contain the field composed_of
+In this case Index template needs to contain the field composed_of with the name of the component template.

-Below is an example of a POST request to create a component template for the property https://schema.org/dateCreated
+Below is an example of a POST request to create a component template for the property https://schema.org/dateCreated to be of type date.

 curl -H "Authorization: Bearer TRIPLYDB_TOKEN" -H "Content-Type: application/json" -d '{"type":"elasticSearch","name":"SERVICE_NAME","config":{"indexTemplates":[{"index_patterns":"index", "name": "INDEX_TEMPLATE_NAME","composed_of":["COMPONENT_TEMPLATE_NAME"]}], "componentTemplates":[{"name":"COMPONENT_TEMPLATE_NAME","template":{"mappings":{"properties":{"https://schema org/dateCreated":{"type":"date"}}}}}]}}' -X POST "https://api.INSTANCE/datasets/ACCOUNT/DATASET/services/"